daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-14_19-07-30.png)

 1. After this process is complete, your O365 trial will be set up, and you'll see this page:

     ![image](./media/2016-10-18_12-39-13.png)

     Make note of your user id, which will be used to sign onto the Azure portal later.
     Click `You're ready to go`, which will take you to the following screen:

     ![image](./media/2016-10-18_12-42-47.png)

-    Click on the `admin` app icon, which will open the Office365 admin center page in your broser.
+    Click on the `admin` app icon, which will open the Office365 admin center page in your browser.
 It will look like this:

     ![image](./media/2016-10-14_18-38-17.png)

      If you'd like to see the welcome tour click `Next`, or simply close the dialog box.

-    >Stay on this page until the next exercise.
+> Stay on this page until the next exercise.

+---
 ### Exercise 2: Set up Azure trial subscription

 1. Next, we want to set up an Azure subscription, which